-1.0 Quality goals and policy Satisfactory 1.1 Quality assurance of training programmes Satisfactory 1.2 Extent to which teaching is student-oriented Satisfactory 1.3 Quality improvement and assurance of academic and teaching support staff Satisfactory 1.4a Management and improvement of services and material resources Satisfactory 1.4b Management and improvement of the quality of services and administration staff Satisfactory 1.5 Analysis and use of results Satisfactory 1.6 Publication of information on degrees Satisfactory
+1.0 Quality goals and policy Good 1.1 Quality assurance of training programmes Satisfactory 1.2 Extent to which teaching is student-oriented Satisfactory 1.3 Quality improvement and assurance of academic and teaching support staff Satisfactory 1.4a Management and improvement of services and material resources Satisfactory 1.4b Management and improvement of the quality of services and administration staff Satisfactory 1.5 Analysis and use of results Satisfactory 1.6 Publication of information on degrees Satisfactory

-The overall POSITIVE assessment given to the IQAS is based on the satisfactory assessment given to the guidelines set out in the AUDIT programme, and it is likewise founded on the identification of specific, cross-disciplinary positive aspects that lend the design of the IQAS its robust nature.
+The overall POSITIVE assessment given to the IQAS is based on the good or satisfactory assessment given to the guidelines set out in the AUDIT programme, and it is likewise founded on the identification of specific, cross-disciplinary positive aspects that lend the design of the IQAS its robust nature.

 With respect to the design of the IQAS and the assessment prior to its implementation, positive aspects refer to elements described in sufficient detail making it possible to assume they will be successfully implemented with a certain degree of assurance.
-Even so, the Barcelona School of Computer Science is advised to take these aspects into consideration within an ongoing improvement process.
+Even so, the Faculty of

+Mathematics and Statistics should take these aspects into consideration within an ongoing improvement process.

-The Assessment Committee highly values the approach developed for the university as a whole: an internal quality assurance system (or SAIQ: the abbreviation according to UPC's nomenclature) for the UPC, since it allows the university to uphold coherence and a common working framework.
+The Assessment Committee highly values the approach developed for the university as a whole: an internal quality assurance system (or SAIQ: the abbreviation according to UPC's nomenclature) for the UPC, since it allows the university to uphold coherence and a common working framework within the internal quality assurance system.
 Similarly, the design and definition of processes in a structured, homogenous, standard format is also noteworthy and it lends the processes much clarity making them easier to execute in future.

-As far as other cross-disciplinary aspects are concerned, a positive assessment is made of a uniform summary file in each guideline, as well as the scheme followed for classifying evidence which includes details of the file format type, the individual in charge of its possession and the time it will be preserved, the documents available and the extent to which processes and pending tasks have been developed.
+As far as other cross-disciplinary aspects are concerned, a positive assessment is made of a uniform summary file on each guideline, as well as the scheme followed for classifying evidence which includes details of the file format type, the individual in charge of its possession and the time it will be preserved, the documents available and the extent to which processes and pending tasks have been developed.
+Likewise, noteworthy also is the structure of process maps (flowcharts) accurately compiling the various aspects relating to the procedures defined and the implementation of activities to be conducted.
+Lastly, it is necessary to point out that in each guideline and for all the processes described, quality control has been set up to consider the analysis of results, the publication of information on degrees for stakeholders and rendering of accounts, making it possible to complete the continuous improvement cycle.